albertoivo/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is a React Project to organizing your virtual books (only cover and name).
+This is a React Project to organizing your virtual books (only cover and name for now).
 Here you can organize the books by shelf (Currently reading, Want to read and Read).
 Is't very simple and intuitive to use.
+Have fun!

 ## TL;DR